lithp/pg_micromanage/README.md

 ```

 Where the parameter passed in to `run_select` is a protocol buffer, as described in
 `queries.proto`.
-There are lots of examples in example-messages, they look like this:
+You'll find many examples in the `example-messages` directory, they
+look like this:

 ```
 plan: {